rafalp/Misago/dev-docs/plugins/hooks/action-hook.md

 def get_forum_stats(request: HttpRequest) -> dict[str, str]:
-    return {}  # Function's body is not important for us in this example
+    return {}  # Function's body is not important to us in this example
 ```